antonbabenko/serverless.tf-playground/README.md

 This repository is a playground for [serverless.tf](https://github.com/antonbabenko/serverless.tf) approach, which aims to simplify all operations when working with the serverless in Terraform.

-> This repository is in progress, and should not be used as final reference, or recommended serverless.tf approach (yet).

 ## Flow